jnozzi/cocoadev.com/SiteContent/General/DeleteVsRemoveInUITexts.markdown

 ----

-Actually, it would seem that [[AddressBook]], iCal, Safari (bookmarks), and the System Preferences 'Accounts' all use Delete (this all about operations which loses the data, and does not just remove it from a listview, like e.g. the Login Items).
+Actually, it would seem that General/AddressBook, iCal, Safari (bookmarks), and the System Preferences 'Accounts' all use Delete (this all about operations which loses the data, and does not just remove it from a listview, like e.g. the Login Items).

 ----